RichBurman/highlands_project5/README.md

         - Country
         - Order Summary - Display the items the user is purchasing and quantity.
         - Discount Code - where the user can input a discount code to apply discount
-        - Apply Discount button - this process the discount on the total price
+        - Apply Discount button - this processes the discount on the total price
         - Card detail field - this is a stripe field where the user inputs their card details.
-        - Submit button - this process the purchase through to stripe.
+        - Submit button - this processes the purchase through to stripe.
 If the form is valid, the order will be submiited.
-The user will be redirect to order confirmation page.
+The user will be redirected to order confirmation page.

      ![Checkout](https://res.cloudinary.com/dbagkfamv/image/upload/v1700357773/all_fields__needed_e7epm7.png)